Numigi/odoo-account-addons/bank_statement_import_csv/README.rst

 ****
 The date is a mandatory column in the csv file.

-You must supply the index of the column and the format used to parse the date.
+You must supply the number of the column and the format used to parse the date.

 The format must be specified in `Python Syntax <https://docs.python.org/3/library/datetime.html#strftime-and-strptime-format-codes>`_.